Are you encountering problems when you start Minecraft launcher on your computer greeted with a Minecraft not responding message?

-After updating Windows, restart your computer and try launching Minecraft to see if the not responding error would still occur on the game.
+After updating Windows, restart your computer and try launching Minecraft through the Minecraft launcher to see if the not responding error would still occur on the game.

 Method 3: Run Minecraft as an Admin

-If Minecraft is unable to launch correctly on your computer and freezes right away, the game may lack specific permissions on your operating system, which causes the problem.
+If you get a Minecraft not responding error on your computer and freezes right away, the game may lack specific permissions on your operating system, which causes the problem.

-To fix this, you can try running the game as an administrator to bypass any restrictions set by Windows on the game.
+To fix this, you can try running the Minecraft launcher as an administrator to bypass any restrictions set by Windows on the game.

 Check out the step-by-step guide below.

 Step 1.
-On your computer, go to the Desktop and find the Minecraft shortcut.
+On your computer, go to the Desktop and find the Minecraft launcher shortcut.

 Step 2.
 Right-click on the Minecraft’s icon and click on Run as Administrator.

 Step 3.
 Lastly, when a prompt appears, press on Yes to run this program as an administrator.

 After that, open the Minecraft launcher to see if Minecraft would continue launching without any problems.
-However, if Minecraft still hangs and enters a not responding state, you can proceed to the next method below.
+However, if Minecraft still freezes and enters a not responding state, you can proceed to the next method below.